 Teddy Overleese has lived in Kirkland for 43 years and has been active in the community for the past 30 years.
 She has been board chair of the EvergreenHealth Foundation Board, board chair of the Greater Kirkland Chamber of Commerce, member of the Kirkland Arts Center Board, Kirkland Performance Center Board, Seattle Symphony Women’s Association Board, St. Thomas Day School Board, and the Lake Washington Institute of Technology Foundation Board.
 She has served on numerous task forces.
 She was the founding executive director of the Kirkland Downtown on the Lake (Downtown Association) and was instrumental in the formation of the Kirkland Fourth of July parade and Farmer’s Market.
 She also raised funds for the Kirkland Centennial.
 She has a Bachelor of Arts in Fashion Design, has owned her own business and loves fabric arts.
 She participated in the Kirkland Fish Frolic, creating the only fabric fish (and indoor fish) in the collection.
 She is known to be a “connector” of people, organizations, and causes.

 Ambera graduated from the LWTech Nursing Program in June 2016.
-LWTech offered Ambera hands-on training and knowledge of the diverse world of Nursing and it also inspired a dedication to the communities that Ambera will service through the practice of community leadership skills with her involvement in the Student Nurses Organization.
-Currently, Ambera works as a Critical Care nurse at Overlake Hospital Medical Center and is enrolled in a full-time Bachelor of Science in Nursing program at the University of Washington.
+LWTech offered Ambera hands-on training and knowledge of the diverse world of Nursing and it also inspired a dedication to the communities that Ambera will service through the practice of community leadership skills with her involvement in the Student Nurses Organization (past president).
+Ambera graduated with a Bachelor of Science in Nursing degree at the University of Washington.
+In March 2018, Ambera was accepted into the Family Nurse Practitioner Program at Seattle University.
+Currently, Ambera works as a Critical Care nurse at Overlake Hospital Medical Center.
 Ambera believes that Nursing is both a science and an art— and she appreciated the fact that LWTech mirrors this important belief.

 Don is a graduate of the University of Washington, Seattle, with a Bachelor of Science (BSc) degree in Aeronautics and Astronautics.
 He later earned a degree of Masters in Business Administration (MBA) with President’s Honors from City University.
 Don joined the Boeing Commercial Airplane Division as an engineer after graduating from the U of W in 1966.
 He has held various staff and management positions at the Boeing Company during his 38 years – beginning as an engineer with the 707 Aerodynamics Group and eventually as a 747 Aerodynamic Staff supervisor for the first half of his career.
 For the second half, he worked for a few years in marketing - mainly supporting the 767 and 747 programs in Africa, the Middle East, Central and South America - and then sales – finishing his career as Deputy Vice President and Business Director for Asia-Pacific Sales, before his retirement in 2004.